BehroozRazeghi/Group-Membership-Verification/README.md

 ## File Descriptions
 - `AUC.m`: Computes the Area Under the Curve (AUC) for model evaluation.
-- `ComputeScores.m`: Calculates scores using predefined weights, transformations, and parameters.
+- `ComputeScores.m`: Computes discriminative scores used for group assignment and verification
-- `NLTransRepLearn.m`: Main function to learn nonlinear transformative representations.
+- `NLTransRepLearn.m`: Main function to learn nonlinear transform representations.
-- `Perf_NLTR.m`: Evaluates performance metrics for identification and verification processes.
+- `Perf_NLTR.m`: Script to evaluate performance metrics including false positive and true positive rates for both identification and verification processes across datasets.
-- `PosNeg.m`: Utility function to adjust matrix elements based on positivity or negativity.
+- `PosNeg.m`: Utility function to apply positive and negative transformations.
-- `UnitNorm.m`: Normalizes matrices to unit length.
+- `UnitNorm.m`: Normalizes matrix columns to unit length.
-- `UpdateTheta.m`: Updates parameters theta based on the current state.
+- `UpdateTheta.m`: Updates the theta parameters (similarity and dissimilarity measures) according to the latest data representations.
-- `UpdateW.m`: Adjusts transformation matrix W as per optimization algorithms.
+- `UpdateW.m`: Updates the transform matrix W based on current estimates.
-- `UpdateY.m`: Updates representations and group assignments.
+- `UpdateY.m`: Updates the representations Y and group assignments.
-- `partition.m`: Partitions data into clusters based on specified methods.
+- `partition.m`: Partitions data into groups.
 - `test_CFP.m` & `test_LFW.m`: Scripts to test the framework on CFP and LFW datasets respectively.

 ## Installation